The 20 top Masters in Financial Engineering courses, ranked by pay and employability

 As we've reported here before, straight-up Masters in Finance courses are becoming kind of old-fashioned.
 Now that banks want people who can code and do data science as well as understanding financial markets, the new hottest students are those who've studied masters courses in financial engineering.

-Risk Magazine today launched its 2020 ranking of the best Masters in Financial Engineering courses globally, accompanied by figures for students' average salary adjusted for purchasing power and average employment rate in the finance sector, both six months after graduation.
+Risk Magazine this week launched its 2023 ranking of the best Masters in Financial Engineering courses globally, accompanied by figures for students' average salary adjusted for purchasing power and average employment rate in the finance sector, both six months after graduation.